 The other class of drug is pain killers.
 There are several different types of pain-relieving medication that you may be offered.
 These include non-steroidal anti-inflammatory drugs, which are commonly referred to as NSAIDs (such as aspirin, ibuprofen).
 These help to reduce inflammation as well as relieve pain.

-What are other important interventions for this disease?
+What are other important interventions for Rheumatoid arthritis?

 Physiotherapy – a physiotherapist can advise based on your symptoms and lifestyle, on activity modification, managing pain and plan an exercise program to help keep your joints mobile and strong.